13asad/etr-password-generator/README.md

 * Allows the user to input the number of words (3 or 4) for the password.

-* Uses the Raylib graphics library for a clean user interface.
+* Uses the Raylib graphics library for a clean user interface with an interactive GUI.
 </h5>

 ## Dependencies